DUNE-DAQ/nanorc/docs/README.md

 dataflow0   1/1     Running   0          66s
 ...
 ```
 to get a list of pods corresponding to DAQ applications.
-This should be run from the node that hosts the control plane, which is `np04-srv-015`.
-(The control plane is a collection of top level components that manage the whole kubernetes cluster, including the API server and a data store that keeps track of current/desired state.)

 Now do:
 ```bash